 Rickenbacker 360/12

-The Beatles' secret weapon is the world's most popular 12-string electric guitar that defines the sound of an era ever since George Harrison used it for “A Hard Day's Night”…
+The Beatles' secret weapon is the world's most popular twelve-string electric guitar that defines the sound of an era ever since George Harrison played it on “A Hard Day's Night”.

-The one in the photo is a Rickenbacker 360/12 V64 Fireglo, virtually identical to the model George Harrison received in 1964.
-Here it is in our very first video-cover of Paperback Writer.
+The one in our photo is a Rickenbacker 360/12 V64 Fireglo, built in 1994 and virtually identical to George Harrison’s 1964 original.
+You can see (and hear) it in our very first YouTube video of Paperback Writer.

 #theladdersit